ipwnosx/docs-1/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 If a cluster was created with an RKE template, you can't change it to a different RKE template.
 You can only update the cluster to a new revision of the same template.

-As of Rancher v2.3.3, you can [save the configuration of an existing cluster as an RKE template.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/applying-templates/#converting-an-existing-cluster-to-use-an-rke-template) Then the cluster's settings can only be changed if the template is updated.
+You can [save the configuration of an existing cluster as an RKE template.]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/applying-templates/#converting-an-existing-cluster-to-use-an-rke-template) Then the cluster's settings can only be changed if the template is updated.
 The new template can also be used to launch new clusters.

 The core features of RKE templates allow DevOps and security teams to: